-- Refusals: An Indonesian’s preoccupation with saving face and politeness can mean that they will be reluctant to give a flat “no” or negative response, even when they do not agree with you.
+- Refusals: An Indonesian’s preoccupation with saving and can mean that they will be reluctant to give a flat “no” or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation.
 Listen closely to what they say, but also pay careful attention to what they don’t say and double check understandings to clarify meaning.

 - Soft Voices: When initially meeting a stranger, an Indonesian may speak quite softly and submissively.
 However, they usually have no reservations in raising their voices when they get excited and can be quite loud once you get to know them.
 Nevertheless, shouting or expressing anger in one’s voice is generally not appropriate.
 More prudish Indonesians can see it to reflect a poor education or upbringing.

 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-This signifies politeness and respect.
+This signifies and respect.

 - Personal Space: Indonesians are generally accustomed to having less personal space than Australians as public spaces (in the cities especially) can be very crowded.
 People commonly sit and stand closer to one another, however what privacy can be afforded is respected.